This is a complete guide to the Ultimate Intermittent Fasting Diet in 2020.

 Like the previous one, the name suggests that the main purpose of this method is to skip some of your meals during the day.
 For example, if you are too busy to cook or don’t feel hungry at all, you don’t eat.
 Simple as it sounds.

 Skipping breakfast or lunch some days might even benefit you in the long term.

 Pro Tip: When I have a lot of work and want to finish everything until 1-2 pm I like to skip breakfast.
 Being hungry makes me more focused and determined to finish a project of mine or catching a deadline.

-You will not lose your gains and enter starvation mode if you miss a single meal.
-Keep in mind, that if you spontaneously skip a meal still try to eat healthily.
-A lot of people I know skip lunch and after 2 hours they binge on whatever they see.
+You will not lose your muscles and enter starvation mode if you miss a single meal.
+Remember that if you instinctively skip a meal still try to eat healthily.
+A lot of people I know skip lunch and after 2 hours they binge on junk food.

 Keep your cravings under control by eating healthy meals regularly.
 I promise you that when you build habits of sticking to whole, not processed foods like: